 Shell again boosts dividend, buybacks as profits soar

-LONDON, Feb 3 (Reuters) - Shell bossted its dividend and share repurchases on Thursday after its fourth quarter profits soared to $6.4 billion at the end of last year on the back of higher oil and gas prices.
+LONDON, Feb 3 (Reuters) - Shell (SHEL.L) boosted its dividend and share repurchases on Thursday after fourth quarter profits soared to $6.4 billion fueled by higher oil and gas prices and strong gas trading performance.

-Shell, which moved its headquarters from The Hague to London last month, said it expected to increase its dividend by 4% in the first quarter of 2022.
+Shell, which moved its headquarters from The Hague to London last month, said it expected to increase its dividend by 4% in the first quarter of 2022 to $0.25 per share.

 Register now for FREE unlimited access to Reuters.com